Zigazou/DSM/README.md

 It creates Apache2 (2.2 and 2.4) and MySQL instances running as the current user (1 site = 1 Apache2 instance + 1 MySQL instance).
 It thus does not require
-the developper to modify its system configuration.
+the developer to modify its system configuration.
 The sites created with DSM use port numbers between 10000 and 10100.

 It also creates a default database with the site identifier, using it also as